Ānāpānasati Not About Breath – Icchānaṅgala Sutta

 • All of them insist that Ānāpānasati means “breath meditation.”
 Amazing!

 • That is why I call this series “Elephants in the Room.”
 It is like: a giant elephant is in a room, and someone is saying, “What elephant?
 No. There is no elephant here”!
-They can pretend to ignore the elephant until getting crushed by the elephant.
+They can pretend to ignore the elephant until they get crushed by it.
 Such is the blinding nature of micchā diṭṭhi.